Raezil/Thunder/README.md

 ```
 > **Note:** Replace `yourservice` with the actual name of your gRPC service.

+**Examples** Look into /backend/authenticator_server_test.go to see how to develop tests or look into https://github.com/golang/mock

 ## Kubernetes Deployment

 ### Building and Pushing Docker Image